I-fahd/SOC-Analyst-Portfolio/SOC120_Phishing_Mail_Detected_Internal_to_Interna/readme.md

 ## 🧠 5.
 Analyst Notes
 * **Root Cause:** The alert was likely triggered by the generic subject line "Meeting," which can sometimes be associated with phishing campaigns.
-* **Recommendation:** Recommend tuning the SIEM correlation rules to decrease the false positive rate for internal-to-internal emails lacking attachments or URLs.
+* **Recommendation:** Review and tune SIEM correlation rules to reduce false positives for internal-to-internal emails without attachments or URLs.